zhangying9128/RRM/LocalJointRRM/README.md

 ```

 ### Our trained models
 As we mentioned in our paper, we run 3 trials with random seeds.
-You can use the following LocalJoint+RRM models to directly reproduce our results.
+You can use the following LocalJoint+RRM models to reproduce our results.
 | Model |Trial| Link|
 |---|---|---|
 | LocalJoint+RRM(alpha=0.3)| 1 | [download (.pt)](https://drive.google.com/file/d/1maHFGaND2SQJuBU4gtucdGW4FRKnmrnt/view?usp=share_link) |